 Preparing for Your Death

-- Write a will, notarize it, and provide a copy to your executor as well as any other individuals who are important in the settlement of your estate.
+– Write a will, notarize it, and supply your executor, as well as all other persons who are relevant in your estate settlement, with a copy.

-- Designate a Power of Attorney and Living Will, two essential documents if you are ever unable to care for your financial, medical, or legal needs due to an accident or illness.
+– Designate a Power of Attorney and Living Will, two important documents if, due to an injury or disease, you are otherwise able to provide for your financial, medical, or legal needs.

-- Make a detailed plan of your funeral or memorial service, which will help your survivors acknowledge and celebrate your accomplishments.
+– Create a comprehensive schedule for your funeral or memorial service that will help your survivors remember your contributions and honor them.

-- Secure your digital life for your survivors.
-Make sure to list all account passwords and usernames and let your survivors know how you would like your digital real estate (email and social media accounts) handled after your death.
+– For your survivors, protect your digital life.
+Make sure that all account passwords and usernames are listed and let your survivors know how you would like to treat your digital real estate after your death (email and social media accounts).